StreisandEffect/streisand/README.md

 * [OpenSSH](http://www.openssh.com/)
   * Windows and Android SSH tunnels are also supported, and a copy of the keypair is exported in the .ppk format that PuTTY requires.
   * [Tinyproxy](https://banu.com/tinyproxy/) is installed and bound to localhost.
 It can be accessed over an SSH tunnel by programs that do not natively support SOCKS and that require an HTTP proxy, such as Twitter for Android.
+  * An unprivileged forwarding user and SSH keypair are generated for [sshuttle](https://github.com/sshuttle/sshuttle) and SOCKS capabilities.
 * [OpenConnect](http://www.infradead.org/ocserv/index.html) / [Cisco AnyConnect](http://www.cisco.com/c/en/us/products/security/anyconnect-secure-mobility-client/index.html)
   * OpenConnect (ocserv) is an extremely high-performance and lightweight VPN server that also features full compatibility with the official Cisco AnyConnect clients.
   * The [protocol](http://www.infradead.org/ocserv/technical.html) is built on top of standards like HTTP, TLS, and DTLS, and it's one of the most popular and widely used VPN technologies among large multi-national corporations.